 The patient might feel overall pain, tenderness, an occasional stiffness of his/her back muscles.
 These patients would also often have headaches, extreme weariness and difficulty in sleeping.
 Why massage therapy could benefit this disorder very well, is that it can specifically target the tender and stiff spots, while relieving the whole area of the back.
 In other words, it can do an overall job while focusing on the stiffer muscles.

 Osteoarthritis/spinal arthritis is the degeneration of cartilage in the spine that causes stiffness and severe pain in the back joints.
-Therapeutic massage is the tailor-made massage technique to cure spinal arthritis because it applies gentle pressure on the muscles to reduce muscle tension.
+Therapeutic massage is the tailor-made massage therapy for back pain and that will cure spinal arthritis because it applies gentle pressure on the muscles to reduce muscle tension.
 Notable: you have to consult a massage therapist who has exceptional experience and knowledge in dealing with arthritic patients.

-Types of Massage Therapy to Treat Back Pain
+Different Types of Massage Therapy for Back Pain

 - Deep tissue massage therapy: